rvansa/message-flow-tracer/README.txt

 Messages that have no unique identifer (such as PING, FD_ALL) use wall time unix timestamp (in seconds) as identification.
 Therefore, it's possible that these are not properly matched.

 Event types:
 * Incoming - something was just received from the socket.
 The payload may carry one or more messages.
-However, each message will eventually create it's own control flow.
+However, each message will eventually create it's own span.
 * THStarted - we have requested another thread to process some data
 * THSuccess - another thread has started processing the data
 * THFailure - the data were rejected and will not be processed